Satellite TV vs Cable: Choose the best for you

 Satellite Service

-In order for a satellite TV service to work, it must send signals up into space and then down through satellites.
-The programmer sends their programming directly from the ground using dishes that are both large enough (satellite) as well as sensitive enough—incoming waves have been known to not only receive but also transmit information back down again!
-One thing you might want to keep in mind about these great little earth-bound systems: they can’t operate unless there is southern skies above them.
+A satellite TV service has to transmit signals up into space and then down via satellites if it is to function.
+The programmer transmits their code straight from the ground utilizing dishes both big enough (satellite) as well as sensitive enough—incoming waves have been reported to not only receive but even broadcast information back down again!
+One thing you may want to keep in mind about these amazing little earth-bound systems: they cannot run without the southern sky above them.

 Cable Television